lcorbasson/pdo-for-wordpress/trunk/readme.txt

 == Description ==

 Wordpress has for a long time, and for good reasons, been locked into using mysql as its database storage engine.
-There is a good discussion of 'why' here.
+There is a good discussion of 'why' [in the codex](http://codex.wordpress.org/Using_Alternative_Databases#Solutions/ "Codex Discussion")

 But this design choice has ramifications; not least because mysql's implementation of sql is not standard.
 Even with the use of the EZSQL abstraction layer bundled with Wordpress, this makes plugging in other databases very difficult.